B68 (New York City bus): As a trolley line

-In 1890, in order to compete better with the steam railroads that had been opened to Coney Island beginning in 1864, the CI&B became the first horsecar line in Kings County to electrify, using trolley wire.
+In 1890 the CI&B became the first horsecar line in Kings County to electrify, using trolley wire.
+This was done in order to compete better with the steam railroads that had been opened to Coney Island beginning in 1864.

 The CI&B acquired the Grand Street, Prospect Park and Flatbush Railroad (Franklin Avenue Line) in the early 1890s, and leased the Brooklyn City and Newtown Rail Road (DeKalb Avenue Line) in 1897.

 The Coney Island and Gravesend Railway, a Brooklyn Rapid Transit Company subsidiary, bought a majority of CI&B stock in 1913 or 1914; it remained part of the BRT (Brooklyn-Manhattan Transit Corporation after 1923) system until the BMT was purchased by the City of New York in 1940.

 As a bus line

-In 1955, this was the third-to-last Brooklyn streetcar line to be converted to bus operation and the fourth to last in the State of New York.
-Service was renumbered as the B68 bus.
+On November 30, 1955, the streetcar line was converted to bus operation, and was renumbered as the B68 bus.

 In July 2001, service was extended from West 5th Street to the Coney Island subway station.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, B68 service would be rerouted to Kingsborough Community College in Manhattan Beach at its southern end and have its overnight service eliminated.
 Closely spaced stops would also be eliminated.